dfreelon/pyktok/README.md

 **Installation**

 1. ```pip install pyktok```
-2. You'll also need to install the binaries for playwright using the `playwright install` command in your local console.
+2. You'll also need to install the binaries for playwright using the `playwright install` (and possibly `playwright install-deps`) command in your local console.

 **Requirements**